 Settlement reached in fireworks explosion case

 On July 2, 2003, a trailer full of fireworks exploded in Bonita Springs, FL killing 5 people.
-The surviving children and the mother of two brothers who died were referred to Tim Gallagher by out of state lawyers.
+The surviving children and the mother of two brothers who died were referred to Tim by out of state lawyers.
 The case was filed in Missouri because the main defendants were a fireworks manufacturer and pyrotechnic show producer located in the St. Louis area.
-Tim Gallagher represented the family through 3 years of complex litigation that included dozens of depositions, a variety of expert witnesses and procedurals challenges that took the case all the way to the Missouri Supreme Court.
+Tim represented the family through 3 years of complex litigation that included dozens of depositions, a variety of expert witnesses and procedurals challenges that took the case all the way to the Missouri Supreme Court.
 The case settled a few weeks before trial in June, 2008.
+Case 22052-01877

 CIGNA forced to pay benefits of $498,000 plus interest and fees after Court Ruling